Welcome to the Island Public School!

 How do the Island Public School Students get to and from school?

 - City-side Students: These students take a ferry and school bus to get to the school.
-The students are met at the ferry docks by our Student Travel Safety Assistants who supervise students prior to the 8:30 a.m. ferry departure.
-They are escorted on the ferry and the school bus.
-These students arrive back in the city at 4:25pm.
+The students are met at the ferry docks by our Student Travel Safety Assistants who supervise students prior to the 8:15 a.m. ferry departure for grades 1-6 students, and 9:00 am ferry for grades JK and SK students.
+They are supervised on the ferry and the school bus.
+Students arrive back in the city at 4:00pm.

-- Island-side Students: These students take the school bus from Ward's Island at 8:45am and Algonquin Island students are picked up at approximately 8:50am.
-These students are dropped off at 3:50pm at the Island-side ferry docks by school bus.
+- Island-side Students: Students take the school bus from Ward's Island at 8:30am and Algonquin Island students are picked up at approximately 8:30am.
+These students are dropped off at 3:45pm at the Island-side ferry docks by school bus.

 SUPERVISION OF ISLAND PUBLIC SCHOOL STUDENTS

 Student safety is our number one concern.
 The following supervision practices for our students have been developed in consultation with Caring and Safe School committee, teaching staff, School Council and the Board's legal department to clarify supervision responsibilities of students as they travel to and from the Island Public School.
 The Island School is unique in the sense that many of our students cross a body of water to attend school Legislative provisions (Education Act, Child and Family Services Act and Criminal Code) address the supervision of children and these have been used in guiding our practices.

 - The school provides supervision for students on the ferry by Student Travel Safety Assistants (Grade 1 to 6 Students - 8:00am/4:15pm; Kindergarten Students - 8:15am/4:15pm).